guisaliba/py-face/README.md

 ## Description

 A simple Python script to find, compare and match same faces on two different images at a time.
-Built and integrated with AWS Rekognition's API to provide facial analysis, face comparison, and face search capabilities via boto3.
+Integrated with AWS Rekognition's API to provide facial analysis, face comparison, and face search capabilities via boto3.

 ## Technologies